The local Gross-Prasad conjecture over $\mathbb{R}$: Epsilon dichotomy: Local Gross--Prasad conjecture

-The pure inner forms of $G$ share the same dual, resp.
-Langlands dual group as $G$.
-In particular, for any local $L$-parameter $\vphi$ of $G$, it can also be viewed as a local $L$-parameter of any pure inner forms of $G$.
-Following \cite{MR1216197}, instead of working with a single $L$-packet $\Pi^G(\vphi)$, one should work with the attached Vogan $L$-packet, which is the disjoint union of the $L$-packets for all pure inner forms of $G$,
+Pure inner forms of $G$ share the same (Langlands) dual groups as $G$.
+Thus, a local $L$-parameter for $G$ is also a local $L$-parameter for every pure inner form of $G$.
+Following Vogan \cite{MR1216197}, one therefore works not with a single local $L$-packet but with the Vogan $L$-packet

-Here $G^\p$ runs over the isomorphism classes of pure inner forms of $G$.
+where $G^\p$ runs over the isomorphism classes of pure inner forms of $G$.

-Now let us return to special orthogonal groups situation.
-For a non-degenerate quadratic space $(V,q)$ over $\BR$, the isomorphism classes of pure inner forms of $\SO(V)$ are classified by the set $H^1(\BR,\SO(V))$, which in particular classifies quadratic spaces over $\BR$ of the same dimension and discriminant as $V$ (\cite[\S 8]{MR1295124}).
-It is known that quadratic spaces $V$ over $\BR$ are classified by their signature $(p,q)$ with $p,q\in \BZ_{\geq 0}$, where $p = \PI(V)$ is the positive index of $V$, and $q=\NI(V)$ is the negative index of $V$.
+We now specialize to special orthogonal groups.
+Let $(V,q)$ be a non-degenerate quadratic space over $\BR$.
+The pure inner forms of $\SO(V)$ are classified by

+which identifies with the set of quadratic spaces over $\BR$ having the same dimension and discriminant as $V$ \cite[\S 8]{MR1295124}.
+Quadratic spaces over $\BR$ are classified by their signatures $(p,q)$, where